Skip to main content

 How do you choose the right container?

 Once chosen correctly, containers fit your process for years.
-Selection is based on measurable criteria — not assumptions.
-This checklist covers the key decision points.
+Selection is based on measurable criteria, not assumptions.
+The checklist below collects the ten questions whose answers appear above: footprint and height in "Which SLC sizes", ESD options in "Which materials", VDA conformity in "Which standards".

 Checklist: 10 questions before buying